FraserHamilton/blog.fraserhamilton.dev/content/blog/javascript-default-function-parameters/index.md

 </br>

-Less code, more readable and the same result
+Less code, more readable and the same result.